mohsen-imani/Face-Recognition-using-SVM/README.md

-# Support vector machines for face recognition:
+# Support Vector Machines for face recognition:

 Face recognition is a learning problem that has recently received a lot of attention.
 Support Vector Machines (SVM) are becoming very popular in the machine learning community as a technique for tackling high-dimensional problems.
 We implement the SVM algorithm as a face recognition tool.